-Patients have the right to receive safe and appropriate medical care without discrimination.
+The patients are entitled to receive appropriate medical care without discrimination.

 4. The Right to Know Their Own Medical Information

-5. The Right to Protection of Personal Information
+5. The Right to Confidentiality

 6. The Right to Health Education